Galbar/applipy_http/docs/endpoint_wrapper.md

 Applipy implements functionality to intercept all HTTP requests in an API.

 This is done by implementing an `applipy_http.EndpointWrapper`.

+## EndpointWrapper wrap()

+The wrapper implements a method `wrap()` that receives the endpoint handler method and returns a function that looks the same as the original endpoint handler.
+The returned function can be used to wrap the original handler and it will be used in place of the original handler.

+## EndpointWrapper priority

+The priority defines when the wrapper is applied relative to other registered wrappers.
+The highest the priority, the later it is applied (It will wrap all the lower priority wrappers).

+## Demo

 Bellow you can find an implementation that checks that the user is logged in, adds the user identity to the [`Context`](context.md) and rejects the request if the user is not logged in:

 ```python
 from applipy_http import EndpointMethod, EndpointWrapper